anywhichway/reasondb/README.md

 ## Updates (reverse chronological order)

+2021-02-01 v2.0.1b Switched to AGPLv3 license.
+Complete re-write of core features.
+Dropped replication and graph API for now.

 2019-06-10 v1.0.7b Switched to SSPL license.

 2019-01-22 v1.0.6b Improved full-text tokenizer.
 Fixed issue where graph was not flushing to storage for putItem.